s-block/monzo-mcp/docs/wiki/FAQ.md

 MCP results are deliberately data-minimized.
 Bank details, owner records, counterparty bank details, precise merchant locations, raw metadata, and unknown provider fields are excluded.
-The lower-level Python client exposes typed provider models for trusted application code.
+The lower-level `aiomonzo` client exposes typed provider models for trusted application code.

 ## Does the server support webhooks?

-The Python client supports webhook API operations.
+The `aiomonzo` client supports webhook API operations.
 The MCP server does not expose webhook tools or run a webhook listener.

 ## Is this an official Monzo product?